CAZA’s Gym Rules

-- If you go downstairs to use the toilets, you must wear your footwear.
+- If you go to use the toilets, you must wear your footwear.

 - A clean uniform must be worn in every class.
 If you are taking two lessons in a row, bring two uniforms.

 - Don’t come to the gym straight from work or other activities if you are dirty.
 Have a shower, then come in for a session.

 - If you currently have an infection or illness, stay away until you are recovered.

 - If you get a cut or scratched while training, leave the mats until you have stopped and covered any bleeding.

 - Do not interrupt a coach while they are teaching unless it relates to what is being taught.
 Other issues can be discussed after class.

 - Don’t talk to the coach or other students while a coach is teaching a technique.
-They will eventually ask “any questions” if you are unsure about something.
+They will eventually ask if you have any questions.

 - If you come to class late, quietly shake the hand of the coach and all other students present.
 Wait until the coach has finished speaking if they are teaching a technique.

 - Sit, kneel or stand while the coach is talking.
 Don’t slouch on your side or lie down – show respect to the instructor.